light gray lines

 Software development cost estimation approaches help organizations forecast project expenses and plan budgets effectively.

 When building an internal team, a software development cost breakdown helps plan ahead the actual budget beyond just salaries.
-For example, with a team of three developers at $120K each, the real annual cost will be closer to $970K when you add benefits, office space, equipment, and management overhead.
+For example, with a team of three developers at $120K each, the actual annual cost will be closer to $970K when you factor in benefits, office space, equipment, and management overhead.

 Outsourcing software development